randyfrench/database-exercises/README.md

-This is for my practice exercises for SQL database.
+This is for my practice exercises for SQL database where I will learn about databases and how to work with them.